The Law Offices of Michael Rada, LLC.

 Any family members, or spouses of family members.

 Anyone who is directly involved in your direct care as a caretaker or medical professional.

 Someone who no longer possesses sound mental capacity.

 Unless a member of one of the above categories, witnesses can include friends, neighbors and co-workers.
 In addition, your witnesses can be strangers and individuals who are not acquaintances of yours.

 What do I do with my documents after they are signed?

 Once the documents are signed, they are yours to keep in a safe place.
 There is no need to file them with a court.
-The exception is a deed which does need to be recorded with the county - but we can take care of that for you.
+The exception is a deed or Transfer on Death Instrument which does need to be recorded with the county - but we can take care of that for you.

 Yes!
 At all times you will work with attorney Michael Rada.
 You will not work with anyone else during the process such as a paralegal or legal assistant.
 Virtual estate planning offers great convenience, as well as the security and confidence that your plan is being drafted by an experienced estate planning lawyer.